Maternity care in Nashville, Tennessee

 We consider and accommodate your childbirth choices: vaginal birth, vaginal birth after cesarean (VBAC) or cesarean, also called C-section.
 In the event of a C-section, our OB/GYNs and surgical teams use a special surgical drape that allows for immediate skin-to-skin contact after birth.

 Safety is our top priority, but we encourage moms to labor in whatever ways make them most comfortable.
-Some of the options and spa-like amenities we provide during and after labor include:
+Some of the options and spa-like amenities we provide during and after giving birth can include:

 - Aromatherapy — This is the practice of using essential oil aromas, such as lavender, to comfort and calm mothers during labor.